dharmx/colo.nvim/.github/README.md

 # PACKER

 Following is a very minimal configuration for colo.
 Plenary is the only hard-dependency.
-You can opt-out installing integration plugins if you decide not to use colo integrations or, prefer your own configuration instead.
+You can opt out installing extensions if you decide not to use them or, prefer your own configuration instead.

 ```lua
 use({